anvilgeorge/anti-scraping-tool/README.md

 It currently will search the last 500,000 entries of your access log.
 You can change this as needed by changing the number in "lines=500000" at the top of the file

 the xxx.xxx.xxx and yyy.yyy.yyy in the exclude variable are the 3 (can be 2 or 4 as well) octets of ip addresses you do not want reported, such as your own or a search crawler you do not want to block.
-You can delete and add more as needed, for example by adding "| zzz.zzz.zzz" to the line, before the end quote
+You can delete and add more as needed, for example by adding "| zzz.zzz.zzz" to the line, before the end quote.  (to be fixed: only filter by matching at the start of the ip address)

 **file: ip2r**